MicrosoftDocs/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 description: "Viva Engage rolls out a Copilot adoption community to share best practices and answer user questions"
 ---

-# Microsoft 365 Copilot adoption community in Viva Engage
+# Microsoft 365 Copilot adoption community in Viva Engage (Private Preview)

+>[!IMPORTANT]
+>View-only mode for Viva Engage is currently available only for private preview customers.
+The features described here are subject to change.

 Network admins and corporate communicators can now enable a new type of Viva Engage community specifically built to support adoption of Microsoft 365 Copilot.
 The **Microsoft 365 Copilot adoption community** makes it easier for users to ask questions, seek support from peers and IT admins, and learn best practices for Copilot.